-Three-toed sloth, Amazon rainforest, up to 45 cm (1.5 ft) long The sloth, from the South American rainforest, spends most of its day hanging upside down in trees.
+Three-toed sloth, Amazon rainforest, up to 45 cm (1.5 ft) long The sloth, from the South American rainforest, spends most of its life hanging upside down in trees.
 It is a nocturnal animal, with long legs, a flat face and long, curved claws.
-Sloths spend most of the day feeding on leaves, and move so slowly that they may only travel a few metres each day.
+They move so slowly that they may only travel a few metres each day.
 There are four species of three-toed sloth and two of two-toed sloth.
+Two-toed sloths eat insects, carrion, fruits, leaves and small lizards.
+Three-toed sloths eat only leaves.
 Sloths are xenarthrans, a group of mammals that also includes armadillos and anteaters.
-Xenarthrans have few or no teeth.

 Life upside down

 The sloth grips on to a branch with its long, hooked claws.
 Hoffmann's two-toed sloth, Central and South America, up to 72 cm (28 inches) long.
 The fore feet have two toes, each ending with...Read More >>Hoffmann's two-toed sloth, Central and South America, up to 72 cm (28 inches) long.
 The fore feet have two toes, each ending with long, curved claws—although there are three toes are on each of the hind feet.